Dome-DETR: DETR with Density-Oriented Feature-Query Manipulation for Efficient Tiny Object Detection: Introduction

-Experimental results on the AI-TOD-V2 \cite{wang2021tiny} dataset demonstrate that our Dome-DETR achieves state-of-the-art performance in tiny object detection, surpassing existing models in both accuracy and efficiency.
-Specifically, our Dome-DETR-M and Dome-DETR-L models achieve 34.0\% (+3.2 AP) and 34.6\% (+3.3 AP), respectively, on the AI-TOD-V2 \textit{test} set, while incurring computational costs of only 252.6 and 358.7 GFLOPs.
-We also achieve excellent results on the VisDrone \cite{zhu2021detection} \textit{val} set, with Dome-DETR-L attaining 39.0\% (+2.5 AP).
-By effectively addressing key challenges in feature representation and query manipulation, Dome-DETR represents a significant advancement in tiny object detection using DETR-based architectures, paving the way for future research in this area.
-In summary, our main contributions are as follows:
+Experimental results on the AI-TOD-V2 \cite{wang2021tiny} dataset show that Dome-DETR achieves state-of-the-art performance in tiny object detection, outperforming existing models in both accuracy and efficiency.
+Specifically, Dome-DETR-M and Dome-DETR-L reach 34.0\% (+3.2 AP) and 34.6\% (+3.3 AP) on the AI-TOD-V2 \textit{test} set, with only 252.6 and 358.7 GFLOPs, respectively.
+On the VisDrone \cite{zhu2021detection} \textit{val} set, Dome-DETR-L also achieves 39.0\% (+2.5 AP).
+By effectively tackling core challenges in feature representation and query allocation, Dome-DETR marks a substantial step forward for DETR-based tiny object detection.
+In summary, our main contributions are:

 \begin{itemize}

 \item We propose Dome-DETR, a novel DETR-based framework for end-to-end tiny object detection, which efficiently enhances feature utilization and query initialization through a finely-tuned density map, improving both accuracy and efficiency.